csiro-data-school/python/_episodes/09-lists.md

 ## Slicing python lists

-Let's create a normal, everyday list.
-Nothing crazy, just a normal list with letters from a to h.
-Now let's say that we really want the elements b, c, and d returned in a new list.
+Let's create a normal, everyday list with letters from `a` to `h`.
+Now let's say that we really want the elements `b`, `c`, and `d` returned in a new list.
 How do we do that?

 ~~~
 letters = ['a', 'b', 'c', 'd', 'e', 'f', 'g', 'h']